adrazen/cs140e-final-project/labs/2-cross-check/README.md

 you later on as well!
 In short, `cksum` generates a [CRC](https://en.wikipedia.org/wiki/Cyclic_redundancy_check) hash for a given file.
-We'll save our test outputs to `*.out` files and then run `cksum` on those, to ensure that everyone's read and write calls match up (i.e. everyone's `cksum` values are identical).
+We'll save our test outputs to `*.out` files and then run `cksum` on those.
+This will generate a single number that we can use to ensure that everyone's read and write calls match up (i.e. everyone's `cksum` values are identical).

 This lab will also ask you to generalize your `gpio.c` code from last week.
 In particular - recall the purpose of the GPIO Function Select